-This symposium is designed for instrumental conductors and music educators of all experience levels.
+The UK Conducting Symposium is designed for instrumental conductors and music educators of all experience levels.
 Conducting participants will receive quality podium time conducting outstanding literature in front of a live ensemble while receiving immediate/interactive feedback from the featured clinician.
 Each conducting participant will also receive a detailed critique and evaluation from the host clinician immediately following each conducting sessions.
 Observing participants will join the performing ensemble and engage in all sessions.

 Additional sessions focusing on conducting exercises, rehearsal techniques, score study, repertoire, and professional growth will be explored.
 This symposium will provide a tremendous opportunity for all wind band conductors/music educators regardless of teaching and experience levels, and public school music educators are encouraged to apply.

 Registration is limited to the first 15 Participant Conducting applicants, and there is no limit for Observer-track registrants.
 Professional development credit will be available.
 Music will be sent to attendees in the Spring.